Martin Truex Jr.: 2024: Final full-time season

 On August 5, 2023, Truex announced that he had signed a contract extension to remain with JGR through the 2024 season.
 On June 14, 2024, Truex announced he would retire from full-time racing at the end of the season.
 Despite not winning a race during the regular season, he stayed consistent enough to make the playoffs.
 Truex was eliminated from the playoffs at the conclusion of the Round of 16.
-Despite being eliminated in the first round, Truex would finish his final full-time season tenth in the final point standings.
+Despite being eliminated in the first round, Truex finished his final full-time season tenth in the final point standings.

 2025: Return to the No. 56 car

 On January 16, 2025, it was announced that Tricon Garage would attempt to make its NASCAR Cup Series debut in the 2025 Daytona 500.
 The team fielded the No. 56 Toyota Camry, driven by Truex, with Bass Pro Shops as the primary sponsor and Cole Pearn serving as the crew chief.
 This would be Truex's first time back in the No. 56 car since 2013 with Michael Waltrip Racing.
 He would lock himself into the race by being the fastest open car in qualifying.
 Truex would finish 38th after being involved in a crash.